What is Churn Buster's Recovery Rate?

 Recovery Rate Promises

-Since 2013, we've learned these lessons over and over, working with thousands of eCommerce, SaaS, and Digital Subscription companies.
+Since 2013, we've learned these lessons multiple times, working with thousands of eCommerce, SaaS, and Digital Subscription companies.
 It's why we don't make specific promises about what Churn Buster will do for your recovery rate.

 Other dunning providers might take a different approach, making promises about how their software will perform.
-They might even use commission billing—and their own "recovered revenue" attribution—to charge for improvements that can be tough to see.
+They might even use commission billing to charge for improvements that can be tough to see.

 You can see some common claims broken down below.

-- Says another service has a low recovery rate
+- Claim another service has a "low" recovery rate

-- Bills based on self-reported improvements to recovery rate
+- Bill you based on poorly-measured improvements to recovery rate

 Claims on Recovery Rate